vladimir-tutin/Plex-Auto-Collections/README.md

       rating.gte: 7
 ```

-Note that multiple subfilters are supported but a movie must match at least one value from **each** subfilter to be added to a collection.
+Note that multiple collection filters are supported but a movie must match at least one value from **each** collection filter to be added to a collection.
 The values for each must match what Plex has including special characters in order to match.

 ### Sync Mode (Collection Attribute)
 You can specify how collections sync using `sync_mode`.
 Set it to `append` to only add movies/shows to the collection or set it to `sync` to add movies/shows to the collection and remove movies/shows from a collection.